shaik1002/biggitlabbomb/doc/user/profile/account/delete_account.md

 - That user is [blocked](../../../administration/moderate_users.md#block-a-user).
 - You cannot create a new account with the same username.

-  NOTE:
-  After the seven day time period is finished, any user can create a user account with that previously used username.
-Therefore, you should not assume that you will be able to create a new account with that username after the seven days, because it might be taken.

   You can [create a new account with the same email address](#create-a-new-account-with-the-same-email-address) if you remove that email address from your account first.